Building A Budget With Allocations - All Flexibility Levels

 Purpose

-NAF Academies may receive funding support from both the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins) grant and the DC Career Academy Network (DC CAN) grant.
-Please refer to the “Career Education- Perkins Grant Supported” section of the Guide for relevant information.
+NAF Academies may receive funding support from both the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins) grant and the Career Academy (formerly known as the DC CAN) grant.
+Please refer to the Career & Technical Education section for relevant information.

 Requirements

-The College and Career Programs Division requires NAF Academies to have Career & Technical Education teachers (CTE Teacher, ET-15, unless otherwise noted) to sustain a quality program and schedule required course offerings, as determined by a school’s master schedule.
+The College and Career Programs Division requires NAF Academies to have Career Technical Education teachers (CTE Teacher, ET-15, unless otherwise noted) to sustain a quality program and schedule to required course offerings, as determined by a school’s master schedule.
 NAF Academy program requirements are as follows:

 - Students participate in 3-4 themed courses in sequence as well as take certain core academic classes in cohorts, at times determined by a school’s master schedule.